crgdb/gdb-7.11-patches/README.md

 Summary
 -------

-Patches are presented which restore objective-c language support.
+Patches are presented which restore objective-c language support on all operating systems.

 These patches are relative to the head of the gdb-7.11-branch.